 The above- mentioned examples are that comes under Income tax for NRI.
 Income earned outside is not taxable in India.
 Interest earned on an NRE account and FCRN account is completely tax – free although Interest on NRO account is taxable for NRI people.

 Yes, Resident or non- Resident of India, any individual whose income exceeds Rs 2, 50,000 required to file its income tax return in India.

-The last date to file Income tax return in India is 31st July for Non- Resident of India.
+The last date to file an Income tax return in India is 31st July for Non- Resident of India.
 In case, the tax liability exceeds Rs 10,000 in a financial year then the person is required to pay the advance tax.
 Furthermore, the interest under section 234B and section 234C is applicable when the person doesn’t pay the advance tax.
-File your Income tax return now!
+File your Income-tax return now!

 The taxable income is income that a person earned by the way of salary, profit or other income.
 The salary you receive in Indian or by any other person on your behalf is taxable in India.
-Therefore, in case of NRIs, the person receives salary directly into an India account then it will be subject to Indian tax laws.
-The Income tax is taxed according to the slab rate the person belongs to.
+Therefore, in the case of NRIs, the person receives the salary directly into an India account then it will be subject to Indian tax laws.
+The Income-tax is taxed according to the slab rate the person belongs to.

 The income earned from salary is considered as taxable if the services are rendered in India.
 So, in case you are an NRI and your salary is paid towards the service provided by you in India then it shall be taxed in India irrespective of the factor where you are getting the income.

 Furthermore, in case your employer is Government of India and the person is a citizen of India rendering service outside India is also taxed in India.
 The income of Diplomats and ambassadors are exempted from tax.